The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/testing-results/jenkins-grafana-dashboard.md

 ## Overview

-This installation process is for setting up a Jenkins performance and health overview dashboard in Grafana.
+This installation process is for setting up a Jenkins performance and health overview dashboard in Grafana for monitoring purposes.

 ## Prerequisites